Today is Diwali. Let us look at the Importance of Diwali.

 It is by far the most celebrated of the Hindu festivals in the country.
-It is the celebrated as the event when Lord Ram came back to his Kingdom after 14 years of exile… after winning against the demon king Ravan.
+It is the celebrated as the event when Lord Ram came back to his Kingdom after 14 years of exile, after winning against the demon king Ravan.
 So, in that sense, it is a reminder of the victory of light over darkness.
 Read Vijay Dashami: Ram’s war was NOT against Ravan, but FOR Sita.
 It is a celebration.
 As Sadhguru says:

 On this day, I would like to remember a Ram that has inspired me in the last few years.
 The Ram of Yoga Vasistha.
 In that book, Ram is taught by his Guru of what the truth of creation is.
 And in that discussion, Ram, who is 16, explains the principles of attachment and detachment with a maturity of sages.
 He is also not afraid to drill his own Guru when he sees seemingly conflicting messages.

 Similarly, the Guru (Vasistha) also does not spare him any admonition when he feels Ram is not getting the point.
 The frank-ness and the profound-ness of the dialog is eye-opening and intriguing.

 That Ram, was a Ram who had grown detached to the world and saw the world as illusion or as a play as it was.
 A lot of what goes on in Ramayana can be understood much easily when we have that backdrop.
 The conflicts of morality – which is what some use when they critique some of his actions in Ramayana.

 Now, there is another Ram.
 The Ram of Kabir, of Guru Nanak Dev, of the Bhakti yogis, the Ram, who inspired an entire generation of Yogis and Saints.
 It is another matter that now, some of their followers would not want much to do with their Guru’s Guru, but Ram was the original inspiration.
 So, what was it about that Ram which inspired such an august society of souls?